-Over the last 11 years, we, as one of the best consumer market research companies in the world, have successfully executed CATI surveys for some of the most renowned brands and management consulting companies.
-We have conducted multi-industry research across 90 countries in over 22 foreign languages.
+Over the last 11 years, we, as one of the best quantitative market research companies in the world, have successfully executed CATI surveys for some of the most renowned brands and management consulting companies.
+We have conducted multi-industry market research across 90 countries in over 22 foreign languages.

-An intercept interview is a method of conducting on-site interviews with consumers or respondents who are approached in crowded areas, such as grocery stores and shopping malls.
+An intercept interview is a quantitative research method of conducting on-site interviews with consumers or respondents who are approached in crowded areas, such as grocery stores and shopping malls.

 The trained interviewers are positioned in or near the business that is sponsoring the research.
 They select the entry or exit points and administer a short screener to check whether the respondent qualifies for the research or not.
 If the respondents qualify, the interviewer conducts a full survey at that location.